pablodecm/phd_thesis/src/010_introduction.md

 foundations of our understanding of nature and the relevant techniques that allow the extract valuable information from the data.
 In contrast,
-[Chapter @sec:lhc_analysis] presents a complete example of an analysis at the LHC that applies those techniques to a real-world scenario.
+[Chapter @sec:higgs_pair] presents a complete example of an analysis at the LHC that applies those techniques to a real-world scenario.
 Specifically, the use
 case will be the search for evidence of anomalous non-resonant